nais/doc/clusters/team-namespaces.md

 ### Integration via ingress or BigIp
 If you are calling other services through a Kubernetes ingress or BigIP such as myapp.nais.adeo.no, myapp.adeo.no app.adeo.no/myapp or modapp.adeo.no/myapp no changes are required.

-Service calls via api-gateway or service-gateway will also just work without doing any changes.
+Service calls via api-gateway or service-gateway will also work without any changes

 ### Integration via Kubernetes service discovery